JAlcocerT/JAlcocerT/content/blog/creativity-blender.md

 #sudo snap install blender --channel=4.3/stable --classic
 ```

-You can always download the versions from: <https://www.blender.org/download/>
+You can always download your desired blender versions from: <https://www.blender.org/download/>

 ### Blender as a Code

+I know i might sound lazy.

+BUT

+Drag and drop on an interface...is something that id like to have automated for me.

-Blender with Python Scripting.
+And I heard about **Blender with Python Scripting**.

 {{< youtube "mJU7owctel4" >}}